 Course introduction and requirements

-We follow the EDUQAS specification for A Level Music and the Edexcel specification for A Level Music Technology.
-For full details see the EDUQAS and Edexcel websites and/or the Harrodian Sixth Form Prospectus.
+We follow the EDUQAS specification for A Level Music.
+For full details see the EDUQAS website and/or the Harrodian Sixth Form Prospectus.

 A Level Music Course Introduction

 Studying Music at A Level will introduce you to a wealth of new approaches to music, whilst challenging you to deepen your current interests and skills.
 The most important thing at this stage is to begin thinking about music in a creative and disciplined way, exploring different repertoires and traditions for yourself, but keeping in mind the ways in which music is presented to you as an object of knowledge.

 Grade 7 or above in GCSE Music, good keyboard or guitar skills and Grade 5 standard (or equivalent) on another instrument/voice.
 We recommend that Grade 5 theory is achieved before embarking upon the A Level course.
 You will also be required to join, as a minimum, the Senior Choir, Jazz Band or Orchestra and commit to regular rehearsals and concerts.

 For more specific year-by-year information, please refer to our Curriculum Handbooks/Information Booklets.

 For a full list of music teachers, please view our Staff list by CLICKING HERE